ekhramen/Assignment/README.md

         ```
         https://opendata.cbs.nl/#/CBS/nl/dataset/84918NED/table?ts=1775069378743
         ```
-The output of this script is a single bar plot showing the total amount of avoided carbon dioxide kton due to the implemented renewable technologies.
+The output of this script is a single bar plot showing the total amount of avoided carbon dioxide kton due to the implemented renewable energy technologies.
 The graph depicts the contribution of each renewable energy source to the total carbon dioxide reduction effect in years 2010 - 2024.